An epicurean adventure to: Japan

 These are the two basic ingredients that are ever present in Gyoza sauce.

-Traditionally they are added as a one-to-one ratio, but there are many Gyoza variations out there and often families have their own recipes being passed down from generation to generation, often with varying ratios of soy to rice vinegar.
-So, make it your own.
+Traditionally they are added as a one-to-one ratio, but there are many Gyoza variations out there.
+Make it your own!

 Which soy sauce to use?

-If you can't get hold of Japanese soy sauce, you can use either light soy sauce or dark soy sauce, which will give a richer, deeper taste.
+If you can't get hold of Japanese soy sauce, you can use either regular light or dark soy sauce.
+The latter will give a richer, deeper taste.

 Alternatively, use tamari or coconut aminos for a gluten-free option.